 A record crowd of 115,000 people headed to Flemington for the 51st running of the Melbourne Cup.

-Trafalgar was favourite and The Parisian with Thomas Ronald Cameron aboard was second favourite in a strong field.
+Trafalgar was favourite and The Parisian with Thomas Ronald Cameron aboard was the second favourite in a strong field.
 The thirty-three horse field jumped and went fast early and as they passed the judge’s box for the first time, the field was well strung out.
-The Parisian began to make his move coming into the straight for the last time, but Cameron waited, not giving the horse his head until the very last.
-There was no doubt though as The Parisian overtook the leaders and won by two lengths although many thought it was more.
+The Parisian started making a move coming into the straight for the last time, but Cameron waited, not giving the horse his head until the very last.
+There was no doubt though, as The Parisian overtook the leaders and won by two lengths, although many thought it was more.
 The win was later described as “hollow” and “soft”.

 Reflecting twenty years later, Charlie Wheeler revealed the key to training The Parisian for the Cup.

 In the days after the Cup, The Parisian was sent to Bacchus Marsh for a spell while John Kirby collected his winnings on “Settling Day” at the Victorian Club.
 His winnings from the bookmakers were thought to be around £40,000.
-The stakes from the Cup another £7000, although Wheeler, as the lessee would have received the bulk of that.
-The Victorian Heritage Database notes around that time, Mt Koroite Homestead received extensive renovations and extensions presumably from Kirby’s winnings.
-He had a manager and many staff including a resident Chinese gardener and a chauffeur, Archie Gunning who drove Kirby’s car, one of the first cars in the district.
+The stakes from the Cup were another £7000, although Wheeler, as the lessee, would have received the bulk of that.
+The Victorian Heritage Database notes around that time, Mt Koroite Homestead received extensive renovations and extensions, presumably from Kirby’s winnings.
+He had a manager and many staff, including a resident Chinese gardener and a chauffeur, Archie Gunning, who drove Kirby’s car, one of the first cars in the district.

-An Autumn 1912 preparation was on the agenda for The Parisian including a chance to repeat his win in the Australian Cup for which he was favourite.
-Unfortunately, his cracked heel again gave him trouble and he was sent to the paddock, missing all engagements.
+An Autumn 1912 preparation was on the agenda for The Parisian including a chance to repeat his win in the Australian Cup, for which he was the favourite.
+Unfortunately, his cracked heel again gave him trouble, and he was sent to the paddock, missing all engagements.
 Brought back for the Spring Carnival, The Parisian ran in the Memsie Handicap first up but needed the run.
 He returned in the Rupertswood Handicap where he showed more but was tender after the race.
-During the following week, The Parisian pulled up lame after trackwork and a made to end his Spring campaign.
+During the following week, The Parisian pulled up lame after track work and Charlie decided to end his Spring campaign.

 It would have seemed unlikely The Parisian would return for the 1913 Spring Carnival, but as a gelding, he did not have a stud career before him and he returned to the track again.
-Reports came in in early October he had gone amiss, however, he still ran in the Caulfield Cup on 18 October.
-There were rumours the horse had problems and a possible scratching, however, Charlie Wheeler insisted the horse was fine and ran him.
+Reports came in early October that he had gone amiss, however, he still ran in the Caulfield Cup on 18 October.
+There were rumours the horse had problems and would be scratched.
+However, Charlie Wheeler insisted the horse was fine and ran him.
 The Parisian ran a creditable fourth but pulled up lame.